richardcsuwandi/richardcsuwandi/README.md

 - 💬 Ask me about: Python, R, Data Science, Machine Learning

+- 🔬 My current research interests include recommender systems, federated learning, and privacy-preserving AI.

-- 📫 How to reach me: richardcsuwandi@gmail.com
+- 📫 How to reach me: richardsuwandi@link.cuhk.edu.cn

 - ⚡ Fun fact: I like to count from 0, not 1